ttomasz/tt-sample-data-structures/README.md

-Just some notes made while learning about data structures.
+Just some notes made while learning about data structures and algorithms.